Lamb and Spinach Curry

 Add onion, garlic and chilli to the pan and fry for a few minutes, until transparent.

-Add tomato, spinach, stock and lamb to the pan, and simmer over low-medium heat for 15-20 minutes, until spinach is wilted and liquid has reduced.
+Add tomato, spinach, and stock to the pan, and simmer over low-medium heat for 15-20 minutes, until spinach is wilted and liquid has reduced.
+Transfer to a blender and blend until smooth.
+Return to the pan, along with lamb, and heat for 5 minutes, until warmed through.

 Serve curry together with half a cup of brown rice per person.